attilaolah/homelab/README.md

 - **🌳 Low footprint:** All of the nodes are either old machines I am no longer using, or used machines I bought for next to nothing.
 Many use passive cooling, and there are a fair bit of x86 (mostly i686) CPUs involved.

-For bootstrapping with a custom domain, see: [“Custom Domain (one-time)”](bootstrap/README.md#custom-domain-one-time).
+For bootstrapping with a custom domain, see: ["Custom Domain (one-time)"](bootstrap/README.md#custom-domain-one-time).

 ## 🚧 IPv6 networking